Announcing Capitol Hill Ocean Week 2023: The Climate-Ocean Connection

 Capitol Hill Ocean Week is an annual conference attended by scientists, policymakers, scholars, businesses, and members of the public to address pressing science, conservation, and management issues.
 This multi-day event is hosted by the National Marine Sanctuary Foundation which has just concluded celebrating 50 years of the legislation responsible for marine protections in the United States—the National Marine Sanctuaries Act.
 Although we are on the right path to better conservation, the sustainability of future generations, our ocean's biodiversity, and economic survival are dependent on ocean-climate action and putting marine management at the forefront of climate change policy.

-Shannon Colbert, vice president for external affairs for the National Marine Sanctuary Foundation said, “The ocean is critical to maintaining life on Earth.
-A thriving ocean in the future requires we address climate change head-on, and make ocean and coastal communities front and center in all national climate strategies.
+Shannon Colbert, vice president for external affairs for the National Marine Sanctuary Foundation said, “The ocean is critical to maintaining life on Earth,” said Shannon Colbert, vice president for external affairs for the National Marine Sanctuary Foundation.. “ A thriving ocean in the future requires we address climate change head-on, and make ocean and coastal communities front and center in all national climate strategies.
 CHOW 2023 will dive into how this nexus will shape the future for our ocean, and our planet.”

 A survey conducted by NORC at the University of Chicago for the National Marine Sanctuary Foundation reveals that an overwhelming majority of Americans of all backgrounds would like to see the government enact more positive changes in ocean policy.
-More than half of the poll participants recognize that climate change is posing the biggest threat to the health of our ocean.
-Two-thirds of Americans are in favor of providing increased funding and community-based efforts to create more marine-protected areas.
+More than half of the poll participants recognize that climate change possesses the biggest threat to the health of our ocean.
+Two-thirds of Americans favor providing increased funding and community-based efforts to create more marine-protected areas.
 This includes national marine sanctuaries where monitoring and research take place to enhance our understanding of how natural and historical resources are changing.

 The complexities we face to solve the climate crisis require the involvement of people across all disciplines and backgrounds.
 Inclusivity, equity, and accessibility are central to policy planning and the conditions of coastal communities.
 In this spirit, this conference will be accessible both in person at the Ronald Reagan Building in Washington, D.C., and virtually to anyone with an internet connection.